-I gravitate towards stories about identity, family relationships, and travel.
+I gravitate towards stories about…identity, family relationships, and travel.
 I’m looking to uplift underrepresented voices in publishing.
-In children’s literature, I am actively looking for PB, MG, YA & Graphic Novels.
-I am also open to adult and non-fiction submissions.
+In children’s literature, I am actively looking for MG, YA & Graphic Novels.
+I also represent illustrators and comic artists.
+In adult fiction, I’m looking for contemporary romance, speculative, sci-fi, and book club fiction.

 Across all genres & age groups, I’m looking for: